One Night with the King: Plot

 On their night with the king, each female candidate is allowed to bring along whatever she wishes from the harem.
 She goes in the evening and returns in the morning to a second harem.
 She will not be able to return to the king unless she pleases him and he summons her by name.
 During their preparation, Hegai discovers that Esther can read and listens to her reading to the other contenders.
 He admires her bravery.
 Late into the night, he brings her to King Xerxes to read to him.
-She starts reading from the assigned scroll and then begins telling the love story of Jacob and Rachel (from the Old Testament) he is amused and intrigued and dismisses her, saying that she shall read to him again.
+She starts reading from the assigned scroll and then begins telling the love story of Jacob and Rachel (from the Old Testament).
+The king is amused and intrigued and dismisses her, saying that she shall read to him again.
 Esther falls in love with the king.
 When it is Esther's turn for her "one night with the king", she only wears what Hegai advises.
 She wins the king's favor by revealing her heart to him.
 He chooses her and crowns her queen.

 Meanwhile, Haman the Agagite is promoted to the highest-ranking official.
-He has all the king's servants at the royal gate to kneel before him.
+He has all the king's servants at the royal gate kneel before him.
 Mordecai refuses, declaring that he will only kneel before God and the king.
 He announces himself before Haman to be a son of Abraham, a Jew.
-Haman, filled with vengeance and hatred, seeks to destroy Mordecai and all his people because generations earlier; Jews persecuted his forefathers.
+Haman, filled with vengeance and hatred, seeks to destroy Mordecai and all his people because generations earlier, Jews persecuted his forefathers.

 Esther discovers the plot and breaks protocol by going before the king unsummoned, risking her life to plead for her people.
 The king spares her life out of his love for her.
 She invites the king and Haman to a banquet and there reveals her nationality and Haman's plot to kill the Jews.
 The king, overwhelmed by her revelation, leaves the banquet.
 Haman then attacks Esther.
 The king saves her and commands Haman be hanged on the gallows he had erected to hang Mordecai.
 After Haman is taken away for his execution, the king goes to Esther's side.
-Esther asks, "what made you come back"?.
+Esther asks, "What made you come back"?
 And the king responds with, "I saw the stars".
 Then King Xerxes kisses Esther.